atelier rose

 BY SUBMISSION ONLY

-A workshop for writers of fiction, creative non-fiction, and poetry.
-For writers in the “emerging” career stage, whatever that means to them, but with a clear voice / style developed and a firm grasp on the basics (grammar, technique and the foundations of storytelling under their belt).
+A workshop for writers of fiction, creative non-fiction, poetry, and screenwriting.
+For writers in the “emerging” career stage, whatever that means to them, but with a clear voice / style developed and a firm grasp on the basics (grammar, technique, and the foundations of storytelling under their belt).

 WHAT'S INCLUDED: